alexwlchan/alexwlchan.net/src/_drafts/marquee-rocket.md

   </div>
 </div>

-This is good news for international relations: now everyone can build rockets!
+This is good news for international relations: everyone can build rockets!

 But it's still a bit… slow.
 Space is big.